rcox-bf/BF-doc/getting-started.md

 There are two base URLs that are important for connecting to the API and they must be followed.
 When developing and testing, you need to use the CERT URL.
-For production (live) processing, you need to just change the first portion of the UR to secureL.
+For production (live) processing, you need to just change the first portion of the URL to secure.
 Both URLs are shown below:

 -----